Galle

 About Galle

-Galle is a historic city on the southwestern tip of Sri Lanka, home to one of the best-preserved colonial-era forts in Asia.
-The Galle Fort, a UNESCO World Heritage Site, was first built by the Portuguese in the 16th century and later fortified by the Dutch.
+Galle is a historic city on the southwestern tip of Sri Lanka, home to one of the best-preserved colonial-era forts in all of Asia.
+The Galle Fort — a UNESCO World Heritage Site — was first built by the Portuguese in 1588 and extensively fortified by the Dutch from 1649 onward.
+With its dramatic ramparts, iconic lighthouse, and centuries-old churches and mosques standing side by side, Galle Fort is a living monument to Sri Lanka's multicultural colonial history and one of the top tourist attractions in the country.

 Best Time to Visit